sbb-design-systems/sbb-angular/src/journey-maps/web-component/web-component.md

 ### Run a showcase app using the Web Component on your local machine

-You can get a simple example of the Web Component up and running on your local machine by running `JM_API_KEY=<YOUR-API-KEY> yarn start:journey-maps-wc`
+If you check out this project from GitHub, You can get a simple example of the Web Component up and running on your local machine by running `JM_API_KEY=<YOUR-API-KEY> yarn start:journey-maps-wc`.